Bartleonid/reinvented/README.md

   - Subscription testing
   - Add to Favorites testing
   - Discount testing

+## Test Environments
+  - Staging or Development (where Developers do their work)
+  - QA (similar as Prod, having all developed features and integrations and daily PRs merged where QAs do the testing/verification, this is QAs main responsibility to quality assure this environment)
+  - Prod (QAs can run regression testing using prod test account, verify hotfixes, verify releases with regression testing, but that environment is not for daily manual testing due to being live environment for customers)

 ## Roles and people
 - ***Leonid Bartshchuk*** - **QA Lead/Manager, Senior QA Automation Engineer**: leads/manages QA team, can help with Jira management and Development team, communicates with Retail Reinvented client and Development team.
 Provides QA Team with required accesses, tools.
 Defines QA strategy and technical approach.
 Develops and guides automation backend/frontend test framework development and test automation.
 Assists QA team with QA best practices and provides with recommendations in manual/automated testing.
 Can perform automated testing and CI configuration pipelines when free of leading/management tasks.